First Judicial District of Pennsylvania: Court of Common Pleas Commerce Case Management Program ("Commerce Court")

+Since the Commerce Court's inception, its design has required that opposing counsel, and often the litigants themselves, participate in mandatory settlement conferences facilitated by Judges Pro Tempore (JPTs).
+These JPTs are not judges, but seasoned commercial and business lawyers with training or experience as mediators and neutrals.
+JPTs are designated by the Commerce Program Supervising Judge.
+The JPT pool consists of volunteers "nominated by the Philadelphia Bar Association Business Law Section, Business Litigation Committee ("Committee") and/or the Court, and recommended by the Committee."
+To qualify as a JPT, one must be a licensed attorney, "with no less than fifteen (15) years of experience in litigation or alternate dispute resolution (ADR), including a practice focused on the types of disputes" over which the Commerce Court has jurisdiction.
+JPTs must also have at least 10 hours of ADR training "or shall have participated as a neutral, JPT, or mediator in a minimum of 3 ADR proceedings, including but not limited to mediations, settlement conferences and private arbitrations, involving" actions of a nature falling in the Commerce Courts jurisdiction.

+In 2005, the Committee of Seventy produced a study on the Commerce Court.
+The Philadelphia Bar Association, and the Business Litigation Committee within its Business Law Section, have been involved with the creation and development of the Commerce Court since before its inception.

+The Commerce Court has also posted over 1,000 judicial opinions on its website since 2000.
+In providing guidance to litigants and their lawyers, the Commerce Court makes these opinions searchable by topic as well.

 Municipal Court

 All criminal cases in Philadelphia initially go through Philadelphia Municipal Court, with 27 judges.
 The Municipal Court maintains jurisdiction over criminal cases where the maximum punishment possible for an offender is less than five years imprisonment.
 The Municipal Court's traffic division handles all traffic court matters arising within City limits.
 The Municipal Court also has jurisdiction over civil cases with an amount in controversy less than $12,000 (or $12,500 for fines and most debts owed to the City of Philadelphia, or $15,000 for delinquent real-estate taxes owed to the City and certain tax debts owed to the School District of Philadelphia).
 The civil division of the Municipal Court also has jurisdiction over all landlord-tenant disputes, residential or commercial, irrespective of the amount in controversy.

 Appeals from the Municipal Court remain within the First Judicial District by becoming a matter of the Court of Common Pleas.
 Philadelphia is one of two counties in Pennsylvania that has a Municipal Court (the other being Pittsburgh).
 Criminal dockets would be MC-51-CR-*****-2007.

 Summary offenses are heard in Community Court, the usual punishment from a summary offense is a small fine and/or community service.
 The summary dockets would be MC-51-SU-*****-2007.